cakephp/docs/en/tutorials-and-examples/blog-auth-example/auth.rst

     // ...

 .. note::

-	The BluefishPasswordHasher is more secure than the old SimplePasswordHasher and allows setting a custom a custom cost.
+    The BlowfishPasswordHasher uses a stronger hashing algorithm (bcrypt) than SimplePasswordHasher (sha1) and providers per user salts.
 The SimplePasswordHasher will be removed as of CakePHP version 3.0

 So, now every time a user is saved, the password is hashed using the BlowfishPasswordHasher class.
 We're just missing a template view file for the login function.
 Open up your ``app/View/Users/login.ctp`` file and add the following lines:

 .. code-block:: php